Trey Anastasio at Red Rocks, August 1996

 Languedoc MarMar

-The original Languedoc hollowbody — maple top, padauk body, Marley headstock inlay — remained Trey's main guitar through the majority of 1996 until the Koa instrument was ready.
+The original Languedoc hollowbody — European curly maple top, padauk back and sides, mother-of-pearl Marley headstock inlay — remained Trey's main guitar through the majority of 1996 until the Koa #1 was ready.
+Full electronics and pickup configuration history is documented on the 1980s–1993 page.

 Paul Languedoc's third custom hollowbody build for Trey, featuring a Koa wood body.
 An evolution of the first two instruments in construction and feel.
 Initially fitted with a tune-o-matic bridge; a custom brass saddle bridge was later installed, date unknown.
-Debuted before the Halloween 1996 Remain in Light show in Atlanta.
+The Koa #1 debuted on October 25, 1996 — just six days before Phish's landmark Halloween show at the Omni in Atlanta, where they performed Talking Heads' Remain in Light as their musical costume.

 Alternate tuning — Fall 1996 From early '90s